 Long-lived assets are reviewed by the Agency for impairment whenever events or changes in circumstances indicate that the carrying amount of the asset may not be recoverable.
-During the year ended September 30, 2015, the Agency did not become aware of any events or changes in circumstances indicating that impairment of its long-lived assets occurred.
+During the years ended September 30, 2016 and 2015, the Agency did not become aware of any events or changes in circumstances indicating that impairment of its long-lived assets occurred.